4.3 Set-up a server-hosted environment

 User access

-The following users access 3 of the environments: qa, production & staging, via a VPN client, then either the Chrome browser / API endpoint using https.
-Our user types are:
+The following users will access 3 of the environments: qa, production & staging, via a VPN client:

-1. Existing Civil Registration staff using the Chrome browser on workstations with VPN access.
+1. Existing Civil Registration staff that access the OpenCRVS client using the Chrome browser on desktops/laptops/mobile devices.

-3. Your development and QA team using the Chrome browser on workstations with VPN access.
+3. Your development and QA team that access the OpenCRVS client using the Chrome browser on desktops/laptops/mobile devices.

 4. Potential future automated integrations from approved healthcare services using our APIs with VPN access